 Mentoring Program for Emerging Writers from Diverse Backgrounds

-Applications are now open for a new mentoring program for emerging writers from Indigenous or culturally diverse backgrounds.
-Up to six writers will have the opportunity to work on a short piece of fiction or non-fiction (2000-5000 words) under the guidance of award-winning author Roanna Gonsalves and with support from Writing NSW.
+Applications are currently closed for a new mentoring program for emerging writers from Indigenous or culturally diverse backgrounds.
+Up to six writers were given the opportunity to work on a short piece of fiction or non-fiction (2000-5000 words) under the guidance of award-winning author Roanna Gonsalves and with support from Writing NSW.
 The aim of the program is to see the finished works published on the Writing NSW website or other leading journals or platforms.

-The program will be conducted online and is open to emerging writers from Indigenous or culturally diverse backgrounds who have some record of publication but have not yet published a book-length work.
+The program was conducted online and was open to emerging writers from Indigenous or culturally diverse backgrounds who have some record of publication but have not yet published a book-length work.
 Applicants must be NSW residents and over the age of 18.

 - A prize of $1000